 Lighting.
 Speaking of lights, some interesting lighting can take a wedding shower to a whole new level.
 Consider candles, fairy lights, Edison bulbs, neon lit signs, and similar that can spice up your space.

 Florals.
 There’s no need to save florals for the wedding.
 Order or pick up a few bouquets of gorgeous blooms and put them in vases that can be placed around the shower.
 You can also continue the deor theme with garlands and drink garnishes.

 Food and drink displays.
 No decor is quite as enticing as a food or drink display.
 Think donut walls and champagne displays that are eye-catching and easy to grab from.

-Throwing a bridal shower is all about having a good time, keeping the happy couple in mind, and also trying to get to know people's friends and family better.
+Throwing a wedding shower is all about having a good time, keeping the happy couple in mind, and also trying to get to know people's friends and family better.
 Regardless of people's gender identities, everyone at the shower is there to celebrate the couple getting married.
 It’s about them making a new life together and having a party that honors and celebrates that leading up to the wedding day.